PedroRASB/ISNet/README.md

 ISNetLightning.py: PyTorch Lightning model of the ISNet, use for simple multi-GPU/multi-node training.

 AlternativeModels: Pytorch implementations of benchmark DNNs used in the paper (AG-Sononet, U-Net, multi-task U-Net, HAM and GAIN).
 For the standard DenseNet121, use the code in LRPDenseNet.py.
-For the AG-Sononet please follow the installation instructions in https://github.com/ozan-oktay/Attention-Gated-Networks, afterwards, to create LRP heatmaps substitute the file sononet_grid_attention.py (in Attention-Gated-Networks-master/models/networks) by the version we provide, and employ the code in AGSononetLRP.py.
+For the AG-Sononet, please follow the installation instructions in https://github.com/ozan-oktay/Attention-Gated-Networks, afterwards, to create LRP heatmaps substitute the file sononet_grid_attention.py (in Attention-Gated-Networks-master/models/networks) by the version we provide, and employ the code in AGSononetLRP.py.
 For HAM, please visit https://github.com/oyxhust/HAM.
 We provide code to implement the DNN in PyTorch Lightning.

 ## ISNet Creation Example
 Defining a DenseNet121 based ISNet: